Creative Engagement Manager

 Olivia graduated with an MA in 2018 and has since been working in communications roles in the charity sector.
 As a student, she organised free cultural events and volunteered with young people in Kent, developing their social skills through drama, art and storytelling.
 She believes the arts belong to everyone.
 Having grown up in the Swale and Medway towns, she’s proud to shout about Icon’s transformative projects in the area as the team’s Marketing Officer.

-Jemma is Head of Programme for our Theatre31 young people’s programme.
-With a background in dance and theatre, she has produced, commissioned, and toured productions for Sadler’s Wells, Luca Silvestrini’s Protein, and Greenwich Dance.
+Jemma has a background in dance and theatre, she has produced, commissioned, and toured productions for Sadler’s Wells, Luca Silvestrini’s Protein, and Greenwich Dance.
 Jemma was also the Theatre Manager and Programmer for University of Hertfordshire.
 She has a longstanding commitment to homegrown work which is community led.
 Producing highlights include Invisible Dancing for Hull City of Culture and Tanztheater Pina Bausch World Cities for the 2021 Cultural Olympiad.

 Sarah trained at The BRIT School, De Montfort University and The Central School of Speech and Drama.
-Sarah has spent twenty years delivering exciting creative learning programmes in venues including The Haymarket Theatre, Leicester, The Castle, Wellingborough and The Orchard Theatre, Dartford.
-Sarah is passionate about youth arts projects that create safe spaces for participants to think big and make theatre that is genuine, relevant and most of all fun!
+Since 2002, Sarah has delivered engagement projects in schools, colleges and venues, co-created youth and community events, directed many youth theatre productions and produced youth theatre festivals across the Midlands and Southeast.
+Sarah is passionate about youth and community arts projects that create safe spaces for participants to think big and make theatre that is genuine, relevant and most of all fun!

 Before joining Icon in September 2021, Dan worked in marketing and communications for some of the best-known arts and culture organisations including Royal Philharmonic Orchestra, Donmar Warehouse, Roundhouse, Sadler’s Wells, DreamWorks, the Albany and Fun Palaces, and in 2018 was interim Executive Director at Camden People’s Theatre.
-Outside of work Dan is a Trustee of Kent-based arts organisation Applause, is a keen (slow) marathon runner and has a cocker spaniel, Charlie.
+Outside of work Dan is a Trustee of Kent-based arts organisation Applause and is a keen (slow) marathon and a CrossFitter.

-With a passion for arts and social change, Nancy trained at the National Theatre Studio and set up Icon Theatre in 2002 to develop accessible participatory and community theatre projects.
+With a passion for arts and social change, Nancy trained at the National Theatre Studio and set up Icon in 2002 to develop accessible participatory and community theatre projects and productions.
 She has worked at the Opera North and the Yvonne Arnaud, BAC, Soho, Arcola and Young Vic Theatres.
-Career highlights include winning a Fringe First, decorating the bin lorries of Dartford with young people’s artwork, and hearing our cast of 160 performers singing in Fort Amherst in The Chatham Witch.